RitchieLab/dnanexus/sequencing/README.txt

 using fast eigenvector approximation projected onto the 1000 genomes data (lifted over b37).
 For PCA, we used only SNPs with a MAF >1% and a Hardy-Weinberg equilibrium p-value less than 0.000001.
 We then performed LD pruning exactly as above for IBD.
-This yielded a final set of 32,618 markers used in calculating the principal components.
 We did not perform any outlier removal using eigenstrat, so PCs are given for all samples.
 For a more thorough PCA calculation, a user may wish to recalculate the principal components based only on the samples included in a given analysis.
-We also performed PCA excluding the 8 positive control samples.
-The same analysis yielded a final set of 32,613 markers (GHS_only subfolder).

 VCF Annotation and LOF Rollup
 =============================